Transgender weightlifter Hubbard makes history at Olympics

 Transgender weightlifter Laurel Hubbard finally got to compete at the Tokyo Olympics.

 It didn't last long, but it was significant.
-Hubbard couldn’t complete any of her first three lifts on Monday night, ruling her out of medal contention in the women’s over-87-kilogram division.
+Hubbard couldn’t complete any of her first three lifts on Monday night, ruling her out of medal contention in the women’s over-87-kilogram division that ultimately was won by China's Li Wenwen.

 Hubbard made a heart gesture to the audience with her hands before leaving the competition arena.